 Every OVP has some form of tech support, however, these vary in robustness and availability.

 Livestream offers 24/7 phone support starting with its $199/month Premium plan.
 UStream offers phone support to Silver, Gold, and Platinum Pro accounts.
-Dacast offers 24/7 live chat support to all customers and phone support for Pro and Premium account holders.
+Dacast offers 24/7 live chat support to all customers and phone support for Scale account holders.
 One of our specificity is that you will have Dacast employees on the phone, not random people in a call center.

 Recording ensures everyone can access content

 Any live stream you produce should be recorded.
 Even if you don’t have a plan to reuse that content now, it’s important to archive any official events that take place.